 1916: “In the second place our result shows that, according to the general theory of relativity, the law of the constancy of the velocity of light in vacuo, which constitutes one of the two fundamental assumptions in the special theory of relativity and to which we have already frequently referred, cannot claim any unlimited validity”.

 1920: “Second, this consequence shows that the law of the constancy of the speed of light no longer holds, according to the general theory of relativity, in spaces that have gravitational fields.
 As a simple geometric consideration shows, the curvature of light rays occurs only in spaces where the speed of light is spatially variable”.

 In a nutshell, the GR you’ve been taught is an ersatz version of the real thing.
 One that promotes misinformation and doesn’t even tell you how gravity works.
 Even though Einstein did.
 You might not want to believe it coming from me, but one day you will.

 PS: everything slows down because of the wave nature of matter.
-See page 18 of Schrödinger’s quantization as a problem of proper values, part II.
-He said “let us think of a wave group… which in some way gets into a small closed ‘path’, whose dimensions are of the order of the wave length”.
+See page 26 of Schrödinger’s quantization as a problem of proper values, part II.
+He said ““let us think of a wave group of the nature described above, which in some way gets into a small closed ‘path’, whose dimensions are of the order of the wave length”.
 He was talking about the electron.